 Welcome to our school site

-Collection at the end of the school day is 3:10pm for EYFS and KS1 and 3:15pm for KS2 Monday to Thursday.
+Collection at the end of the school day is 3:10pm for KS1 and 3:15pm for KS2 Monday to Thursday.

 Collection on a Friday is at 1:30pm or 3:10pm for working parents if booked into after school provision.